 We hope you get value out of the new updates, and we always welcome feedback on the changes!

-Clarion Alley is also covered in murals that you can see in the raw lidar point cloud with our detailed intensity data: https://www.youtube.com/watch?v=j2TVyYVu4Ng
+Clarion Alley is also covered in murals that you can see in this lidar SLAM video with our detailed intensity data: https://www.youtube.com/watch?v=j2TVyYVu4Ng